Study Options

 Independent Study

-With MSIT advisor approval, students may take up to two courses of independent study as part of their 12 courses.
-The course taken for independent study must still satisfy the requirement area of the course it is replacing, e.g. an independent study course in networking could be taken to satisfy the communication infrastructure requirement.
-Independent study can not be used in lieu of the capstone course.
-No more than two units of independent study can be used to satisfy the degree requirements.
+With MSIT advisor approval, students may take up to 2 units of independent study as part of their required 12 units.
+The independent study must still satisfy the distribution category of the course it is replacing (e.g. an independent study course in networking could be taken to satisfy the Communication Infrastructure requirement).
+The Capstone course cannot be replaced by an independent study.

 Return to Top